-Although monetary awards cannot compensate for the loss of human life, the court tries to establish an amount that would compensate the family for their tragic loss.
+Although monetary awards cannot compensate for the loss of human life, the court tries to establish an amount to compensate the family for their tragic loss.

 There are several factors considered when establishing monetary compensation.
 However, the basic idea is to compensate the family for economic and non-economic losses.

-Besides these two types of compensation, plaintiffs of a wrongful death lawsuit can also benefit from punitive damages, awarded in case the defendant's behavior was considered extremely negligent or outrageous.
+Besides these two types of compensation, plaintiffs of a wrongful death lawsuit can also benefit from punitive damages, awarded if the defendant's behavior was considered extremely negligent or outrageous.

 A wrongful death lawsuit is a legal action initiated by the surviving family members of an individual who died because of another person's negligence or wrongful act.
 Such events include deaths caused by:

 A wrongful death lawsuit is different from criminal charges.
 While both handle the death of a person, wrongful death cases are settled in a civil court, while criminal courts handle homicide charges.

 The victim's surviving family members file wrongful death lawsuits to recover monetary damages while the state files criminal charges and seeks a prison sentence.